BME-MIT-IET/iet-hf-2024-goon-squad/docs/BDD_DOCUMENTATION.md

     Given that a pipe has been punctured and I am a Mechanic
     and I am standing on the pipe
-    and I don't have enough AP left, when I try to fix the pipe, then the pipe shouldn't be fixed.
+    and I don't have enough AP,
+    when I try to fix the pipe,
+    then the pipe shouldn't be fixed.